AgalmicVentures/Environment/README.md

 It will use as many CPU's as are available.
 Useful with `GenerateConfigs.py` and `Template.py`.

+#### `Prepend.py`
+Prepends a file to a number of target files, optionally skipping their first line if it is a shebang.
+Useful for e.g. prepending license files to code.

 #### `RandomSleep.py`
 Sleeps for a random amount of time given a minimum and maximum bound.
 Useful for randomizing the start time of processes.